- You should check out Swe’s excellent Atari Falcon puzzle, CAPY.

 Athanor II The Legend Of The Birdmen

-Somebody once said that the Atari ST died during the 1990s yet here we are (again) with another new game!
-Okay, raising the cash to buy this adventure may have taken me a little longer than I originally planned, but I've finally received what is a brand new Atari ST adventure game - Athanor II The Legend Of The Birdmen by Safar Games.
-Very excited!!
+Somebody once said that the Atari ST died during the 1990s, yet here we are (again) with another new game!
+Okay, raising the cash to buy this adventure may have taken me a little longer than I originally planned, but I've finally received what is an awesome new Atari ST adventure game - Athanor II The Legend Of The Birdmen by Safar Games.
+Yes, I am very excited to begin playing this, if you cannot already tell!!

 Credits